 This course is designed for students who wish to graduate from the Cardiology Diploma.
 Students who live within the Greater Vancouver Region (Squamish to Abbotsford) must write exams at the BCIT Burnaby Campus on dates specified by instructor.
 Students outside the Greater Vancouver Region must find a proctor at an accredited post-secondary institution or Test Centre.
 Follow up instructions will be e-mailed after registering.
 Questions?
-Email email@example.com. * BHSC 3302 offered ONLY in the FALL & WINTER
+Email firstname.lastname@example.org * BHSC 3302 IS offered ONLY in the FALL & WINTER terms

 Important course information will be sent to you prior to your course start